alibaba/weex/doc/advanced/how-it-works.md

 ## JS Framework

 JS Framework will run in native JavaScript engine at the beginning preparation phase.
-It has `define()` and `bootstrap()` functions for each the bunlde code.
+It has `define()` and `bootstrap()` functions for each the bundle code.
 Once a JS bundle requested from server, the code will be executed. `define()` will register all modules first, then `bootstrap()` will start compiling main component into virtual DOM and send rendering calls to native.

 There are two key methods for the bridge between JS and native: